jkflying/bucket-pr-kdtree/README.md

 ## Static building ##

-* Adding 10 million points: 1.8 seconds
+* Adding 10 million random 4D points: 0.5 seconds
-* Recursively splitting: 10.9 seconds
+* Recursively splitting: 3.7 seconds
-* Performing 500k 5-nearest-neighbor queries: 2.7 seconds
+* Performing 500k 5-nearest-neighbor queries: 3.1 seconds

 ## Dynamic building (split as you go, tree gets full speed queries at any point) ##

-* Adding 10 million points: 9.1 seconds
+* Adding 10 million random 4D points: 12 seconds
 * Recursively splitting: 0 seconds (already split)
-* Performing 500k 5-nearest-neighbor queries: 3.9 seconds
+* Performing 500k 5-nearest-neighbor queries: 4.9 seconds

-As seen, there is a slight penalty for choosing dynamic insertion in the search time due to a less balanced tree.
-However, it is less than rebuilding the tree several times, so for use-cases needing searches during data aquisition may be extremely useful.
+As seen, there is a slight penalty for choosing dynamic insertion in the search time and build time.
+However, it is less than rebuilding the tree several times, so for use-cases needing searches during data aquisition may be necessary.

 # License #